-The COVID-19 pandemic has heightened the demand for waste workers both in Israel and globally.
-With people staying at home due to quarantine measures, there has been a surge in consumption and consequently, an increase in waste production.
-This has put immense pressure on waste disposal workers.
-The relationship between the Israeli government's policies and the local authorities has also been significantly affected, leading to the development of creative solutions to manage the situation.
-However, this has left the workers, with limited capacity to resist governmental policies (Bondy; 2012).
+The COVID-19 pandemic heightened the demand for waste workers in Israel and globally.
+With people staying at home due to quarantine measures, there was a surge in consumption and, consequently, an increase in waste production.
+This put immense pressure on waste disposal workers.
+The relationship between the Israeli government’s policies and the local authorities was also significantly affected, leading to the development of creative solutions to manage the situation.
+However, this left the workers with a limited capacity to resist governmental policies (Bondy 2012).
 Despite the increased public attention on the waste disposal industry during the pandemic, it has not resulted in any significant economic or social benefits for the waste workers.

 Methods

-This article employs an intersectional analysis to explore the live experiences of municipal waste disposal workers in Israel and the waste collection process using ethnographic research.
-The research methods used are participant observation, semi-structured in-depth interviews, and a reflexive approach (Aktinson & Hammersley; 1998, Ellis et al; 2011, McIntosh & Morse; 2015).
+This article employs intersectional analysis to explore the lived experiences of municipal waste disposal workers in Israel and the waste collection process using ethnographic research.
+The research methods used are participant observation, semi-structured in-depth interviews, and a reflexive approach (Aktinson and Hammersley 1998; Ellis et al. 2011; McIntosh and Morse 2015).

 Participants and Field

-The focus in this article is based on five waste disposal workers who represent a diversity of multi-marginal masculinities from ethnonational, age, gender, social-economic class, and occupational status aspects.
-These include a Mizrahi-Jewish waste disposal driver, a Palestinian-Muslim waste disposal driver, a Jewish driver who immigrated from the former USSR, a Palestinian waste worker with a temporary work permit, and an African work migrant bin preparer.
+This article focuses on five waste disposal workers who represent a diversity of multi-marginal masculinities in terms of ethnonationality, age, gender, socioeconomic class, and occupational status.
+These include a Mizrahi-Jewish waste disposal driver, a Palestinian-Muslim waste disposal driver, a Jewish driver who immigrated from the former USSR, a Palestinian waste worker with a temporary work permit, and an African migrant bin preparer.
 All five workers are between 35 to 64 years old.

-I was joining the urban waste-removal system as the daughter of a father from a Mizrahi family who worked as a garbage truck driver for many years.
-Thus, my aim was, on the one hand, to approach the topic from an ethnographic and feminist reflexive research perspective and, on the other hand, to take an active part in urban waste-disposal work in two comparative locations.
-One is Ramat Gan central city and the other is Ramat HaSharon city.
-Both cities are central and differ from one another demographically and geographically.
-Moreover, the former research field is hiring mostly direct employees, and the latter non-direct.
-These factors impact the waste disposal workers from the aspect of labor conditions, layer of marginality and precariousness.
+I joined the urban waste removal system as the daughter of a father from a Mizrahi family who worked as a garbage truck driver for many years.
+Thus, my aim was, on the one hand, to approach the topic from an ethnographic and feminist reflexive research perspective and, on the other hand, to take an active part in urban waste-disposal work in two comparable locations: Ramat Gan and Ramat HaSharon.
+Both cities are central but differ from one another demographically and geographically.
+Moreover, a significant variable for this study is that the city of Ramat Gan mostly hires direct employees while Ramat HaSharon opts for contractors.
+These factors influence the waste disposal workers in terms of their labor conditions, marginality, and precariousness.

-The two cities provide an important contrast in defining the waste disposal work model, both environmentally and in terms of labor relations.
+The two cities provide an important contrast in the waste disposal model, both environmentally and in terms of labor relations.
 Ramat-Gan owns its waste disposal trucks, while Ramat HaSharon uses a contractor’s trucks and services.
-This distinction not only affects the workers' sense of belonging but also their self-perception of their occupation.
-By comparing the waste disposal workers of the two cities, it aims to examine differences and similarities in masculinity perception, ethnonational identity, social class, labor relations and age.
+This distinction affects the workers’ sense of belonging and their self-perception of their occupation.
+Comparing the waste disposal workers of the two cities has allowed me to examine differences and similarities in the workers’ perceptions of their masculinity, ethnonational identity, social class, labor relations, and age.

 Data and analysis